banafshebamdad/PhD-Survey-Visually-Impaired/README.md

 ### Recruitment
-- `recruitment/organizations_list.md`: High-level description of recruitment channels and organization types involved in survey dissemination.
+- [Survey distribution](https://github.com/banafshebamdad/PhD-Survey-Visually-Impaired/wiki/Survey-distribution): list of the organizations and institutions contacted for survey distribution.
 Individual names are intentionally omitted to protect   privacy.

 ---